Growing Up Canadian Book cover

 A Unique Format and a Wry Style:

 There are ten chapters, each with 15 to 17 entries of four to eight paragraphs.
-These are listed alphabetically in each chapter and are also in general chronological order from the early 1960s to the late 1980s.
+These are listed alphabetically in each chapter and are also in general chronological order from the early 1960s to 1980.
 An index helps in locating a particular person or event.
 The ten chapters are:

 1. An Electronic Hearth for the New Home (TV shows),